 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
 The following methods and assumptions were used to estimate the fair values:

-The fair values of the held-for-trading investments are based on quoted market prices.
+The Level 1 and Level 2 fair values of the held-for-trading investments are based on quoted market prices and quotes from financial institutions, respectively.

-37. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS (continued)
+37. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

+(continued)